kodarn/Sparsnas/README.md

 XXX TODO: insert photo of them here

 Second, you need some software to record the signal.
-You will find any alternatives ranging from simple commandline apps to more advanced guis.
-The Ikea Sparsnäs sends a signal on the 868 MHz band, and here are a few alternatives to record on that band.
+You will find alternatives ranging from simple commandline apps to more advanced guis.
+The Ikea Sparsnäs sends a signal on the 868 MHz band, and here are a few alternatives to record which you can use.

 ```
 rtl_sdr -f 868000000 -s 1024000 -g 40 - > outfile.cu8